 Students must reside in Florida, possess a BSN degree from a nationally accredited program with an upper division grade point average of 3.0 or higher, have competitive scores on the verbal and quantitative sections of the Graduate Record Examination (GRE) or the Miller Analogies Test (MAT), and an unencumbered State of Florida RN License.

 Prospective students must have a minimum GPA of 3.0 or better and a MAT of 400 or better.
 In lieu of the MAT, students may substitute GRE scores of 151 or better verbal, and 144 or better quantitative.
 Fax or mail to the College of Nursing: official Transcripts, a copy of GRE scores, two (2) letters of recommendation, and a copy of the applicant's current Florida RN License.

 The work for graduate nursing degrees (including transfer credit) must be completed within seven (7) years from the time the student matriculates into the FSU graduate nursing program.

-The cost of this program is equal to tuition and fees for the Academic Year 2015-16 as stated on the Student Business Services website, plus a $100.00 per credit hour distance learning fee.
+The cost of this program is equal to tuition and fees for the Academic Year 2016-17 as stated on the Student Business Services website, plus a per credit hour distance learning fee (fees vary by course).
 Contact the department for more specific fee information relative to student status and location.